Home Research Madhuram-Translate

 Comprehensive Performance Comparison

 Madhuram's performance was evaluated against three established multilingual tokenizers: Gemma-3 27B, TWO AI's SUTRA, and Sarvam's Sarvam-1.
-The evaluation used the FLORES development dataset across all seven supported languages.

 Fertility Analysis (Tokens per Word)